rezendi/ykarma/README.md

 ### What happens to coins after they're spent?

-Current thinking is that they're gone forever, because we're modeling reputation, which isn't really transferable.
-However a possible notion is for a small fraction e.g. one- eighth of the karma to be retained by the vendor, because there is such a thing as proxy reputation.
-This may be at the buyer's discretion independent of the transaction completing successfully -- i.e. you can always buy the reward whether or not you want to transfer some of the karma in question to the vendor.
+They're gone forever, because we're modeling reputation, which isn't really transferable.

+However a possible experimental notion is for a small fraction, e.g. one-tenth of the karma spent, to be retained by the vendor, because there is such a thing as proxy reputation.
+This may be at the buyer's discretion independent of the transaction completing successfully -- i.e. you can always buy the reward whether or not you want to transfer some of the spent karma to the vendor.

-Another option is to track the total number of coins a vendor has ever received, which is another form of reputation.
-This is arguably a "score," of sorts, but one with many many confounds compared to e.g. "social credit", and also scoring vendors seems a reasonabl thing to do.
+Furthermore, we track and display the total number of rewards a vendor has ever sold and the total karma they have received, which is another form of reputation.
+This is arguably a "score," of sorts, but one still very different from e.g. "social credit", and scoring vendors seems a reasonabl thing to do.

 ### What else is on the roadmap?

-Eventually rewards should be auctionable, as well as fixed-price; that's obviously much more complex to code, though, so it's not implemented right now.
+Lots of stuff.
+In particular, eventually rewards should be auctionable, as well as fixed-price.
+That's obviously much more complex to code, though, so it's not implemented right now.

-I also like the possibility of sending messages along with YKarma ("Thanks for the great essay!" etc.) but that leads to potential issues of spam, abuse, etc., so it might be best to tread cautiously there.
+Karma could also be used for governance; people who want to bring forth a proposal to a community would have to spend X karma to do so, where X is dissuasive but not preventative, and then the entire community would spend karma as votes, with Z net votes in favor required to pass.
+Coming up with X and Z is pretty complicated.

+I'd also like to implement some kind of "vouching" system wherein communities can agree on new members.
+Right now, as a quick hack, anyone who is sent karma by any community member becomes part of that community.
+One could also limit by domain, i.e. only email addresses which end in @mydomain.com can be added.

 ### Will there be an ICO?